In this article:

 When you eat or swallow a substance you are sensitive to, your immune system responds by filling your blood with chemicals and fluids that leak from narrowed blood vessels in the tongue.

-Angioedema is very much a reaction similar to hives, except that angioedema occurs in the deeper layers of tissue instead of appearing on the surface of the skin.
+Angioedema is similar to hives, except that angioedema occurs in the deeper layers of tissue instead of appearing on the skin surface.

 Several conditions can lead to tongue swelling: